Local homeomorphism: Preserved properties

 As pointed out above, the Hausdorff property is not local in this sense and need not be preserved by local homeomorphisms.

+Sheaves

 The local homeomorphisms with codomain $Y$ stand in a natural one-to-one correspondence with the sheaves of sets on $Y;$ this correspondence is in fact an equivalence of categories.
 Furthermore, every continuous map with codomain $Y$ gives rise to a uniquely defined local homeomorphism with codomain $Y$ in a natural way.
 All of this is explained in detail in the article on sheaves.

 Generalizations and analogous concepts

 The idea of a local homeomorphism can be formulated in geometric settings different from that of topological spaces.

 For differentiable manifolds, we obtain the local diffeomorphisms; for schemes, we have the formally étale morphisms and the étale morphisms; and for toposes, we get the étale geometric morphisms.